 For 2 to 4 players, ages 10 and up.
 Designed by Craig Van Ness, Rob Daviau and Stephen Baker, published by Hasbro.

-HeroScape's subtitle is "The Battle of All Time" and it certainly is.
+HeroScape's subtitle is "The Battle of All Time," and it certainly is.
 Everything about this game is well done: the figures, the terrain, the rules, the scenarios.
 The fun starts by setting up your battlefield.
 The interlocking terrain pieces can be assembled in a practically infinite number of combinations.
-Players then draft armies -- choosing from dinosaurs, robots,... samurai, and more.
-In my mind, HeroScape rates as the ultimate battle game.
+Players then draft armies—choosing from dinosaurs, robots, samurai, and more.
+In our mind, HeroScape rates as the ultimate battle game.

 08 of 10